danwaltin/GherkinSwift/README.md

 For more information about Gherkin, see the [Gherkin github page](https://github.com/cucumber/cucumber/tree/master/gherkin).

-Currently does not handle
+Currently does not handle the keyword `Rule`.
-* rule
-* errors when parsing

 ## Usage
 GherkinSwift exposes its functionality as a Swift library package.